NathStevo97/certifications-notes/kubernetes/CKAD/03_Configuration/10_Docker-Security.md

 - To edit the default user for the container, use `docker run` in a similar manner to: `docker run --user=<username> <container> <command>`

-- To enforce security, one can add `USER` value to the Dockerfile
+- To enforce security, one can add `USER` value to the Dockerfile e.g. `USER 1000`
   - This automatically defines the user when the container is built and run.
-- When running a container that defaults to the root user, Docker takes measures to prvent the root user from taking unnecessary actions via Linux Capabilities.
+- When running a container that defaults to the root user, Docker takes measures to prevent the root user from taking unnecessary actions via Linux Capabilities.

 ## Linux Capabilities